 Please, report all diagnosed cases in the prospective EBMT survey both regarding transplant and CAR-T cell treated patients.
 The form can be obtained from idwp.ebmt@lumc.nl.
-As of April 6, 100 patients have been reported and we are collecting follow-up data, which we hope will be useful for preparing future versions of these guidelines.
+As of April 20, 149 patients have been reported from 15 countries and we are collecting follow-up data, which we hope will be useful for preparing future versions of these guidelines.
+The first preliminary data was presented in a webinar on April 15 (https://youtu.be/kCzpMhXjVWc) showing early mortality in allogeneic HCT of approximately 23%.
+The corresponding mortality in autologous HCT recipients was 9%.
 We realize that the time at transplant centers is very limited but it would be of value to learn more ASAP and therefore if you have a chance, please, register your patients and fill in the follow-up forms.